AzonInc/Doorman/docs/en/reference/esphome-component.md

 ::: tip Note
 You can either use the `command` field to send a specific command or use the `type`, `address`, `payload`, and `serial_number` fields to create a more complex message. **Both cannot be used at the same time**.

+You can explicitly send a 32-bit command by using the optional `is_long` property, which is useful when the command begins with leading zeros.
 :::

 #### Example 1: Sending a raw Command